UBC-MDS/Bank_Marketing_Prediction/README.md

 The objective of this project is to identify which customers are more likely to respond positively to a telemarketing campaign and subscribe to a new product (a long-term deposit).
-To address the predictive question posed above, we plan to conduct an exploratory data analysis and build a machine learning model that can predict if a certain customer looks alike the target audience for this product.
+To address the predictive question posed above, we plan to conduct an exploratory data analysis and build a machine learning model that can predict if a certain customer looks like the target audience for this product.

 ## Data

-The data set used in this project is related with direct marketing campaigns (phone calls) of a Portuguese banking institution [@moro2014data] can be found [here](http://archive.ics.uci.edu/ml/machine-learning-databases/00222/bank-additional.zip).
+The data set used in this project is related to direct marketing campaigns (phone calls) of a Portuguese banking institution [@moro2014data] can be found [here](http://archive.ics.uci.edu/ml/machine-learning-databases/00222/bank-additional.zip).

 ## Report